LP-based Approximation for Personalized Reserve Prices: Introduction

-\begin{graytbox} \begin{theorem}[Formally as Theorem~\ref{thm:main}] There exists a randomized polynomial time algorithm that given a data-set, outputs a vector of reserve prices whose expected revenue is a \apxf{}-approximation of that of the optimal value. \end{theorem} \end{graytbox} The known algorithms of the literature are all greedy and only take into account the two highest bids in each auction.
+The known algorithms of the literature are all greedy and only take into account the two highest bids in each auction.
 Another limitation of these algorithms is that the reserve price for each buyer is computed in isolation.
 That is, the reserve price for a buyer only depends on the bids of the auctions in which the buyer submits the highest bid.
 In fact, \cite{RW16} argue that these limitations are precisely what prevent their algorithm from obtaining any guarantee better than $1/2$.
-We bypass this bound by a careful analysis of a rounding technique for a natural linear programming formulation of the problem proposed in this work.
+As we explain in more detail later, we bypass this bound by a careful analysis of a rounding technique for a natural linear programming formulation of the problem proposed in this work.

-If the value distributions are independent, an improved approximation to personalized reserves are known via techniques like the correlation gap \citep{yan2011mechanism,chawla2010multi} and prophet inequalities \citep{KS78,HK81,azar2017prophet,esfandiari2017prophet,beyhaghi2018improved,correa2019prophet} (to cite a few).
-The latest result is $0.675$-approximation by \cite{correa2019prophet}.
-Although those results are typically stated as an approximation ratio with respect to the (stronger) Myerson revenue benchmark, those are also the best-known approximation ratios with respect to the optimal reserve prices for independent distributions.

-{\textbf{Our Results and Techniques:}} Our main contribution is a polynomial-time $\apxf$-approximation algorithm for the data-driven reserve prices problem with \emph{correlated} distributions, improving over the $1/2$-approximation of \cite{RW16}.
-This implies a $(\apxf - \epsilon)$-algorithm for the batch learning version of the problem using the reduction in \cite{morgenstern2015pseudo}.
-It also results in a polynomial time $(\apxf -\epsilon)$-algorithm for independent distributions, which beats the best approximation known via prophet techniques\footnote{While we provide a better guarantee against the optimal reserves, our technique does not provide approximation guarantees with respect to the optimal auction as prophet inequalities do.}.